-During 1991, the Board of Directors granted to Mr. Brennan, in lieu of any retirement benefit generally not available to all salaried employees, a stock option to purchase 50,000 shares of Common Stock under the Company's 1990 Stock Option Plan (the "Brennan Option") and the Board of Directors provided Mr. Brennan a cash grant of \$731,500 restricted in its use to the exercise of the Brennan Option under the terms of a five (5) year employment agreement between the Company and Mr. Brennan.
-As part of the Brennan Agreement, the Company agreed to lend \$680,000 to Mr. Brennan and to provide him a cash grant of \$51,500 upon execution of the Brennan Agreement.
+During 1991, the Board of Directors granted to Mr. Brennan, in lieu of any retirement benefit generally not available to all salaried employees, a stock option to purchase 50,000 shares of Common Stock under the Company's 1990 Stock Option Plan (the "Brennan Option") and the Board of Directors provided Mr. Brennan a cash grant of \$731,500 restricted in its use to the exercise of the Brennan Option under the terms of an employment agreement between the Company and Mr. Brennan.
+At the expiration of its term the employment agreement was replaced with a new agreement.
+(See Employment Agreement -- C.M.
+Brennan III.)
+As part of the employment agreement, the Company agreed to lend \$680,000 to Mr. Brennan and to provide him a cash grant of \$51,500 upon his execution of the agreement.
 Mr. Brennan used the proceeds of the loan and the \$51,500 to return to the Company the \$731,500 previously received by him and used for the exercise of the stock option.
 The loan of \$680,000 is evidenced by a promissory note delivered to the Company by Mr. Brennan and is payable in equal installments of \$68,000 (plus interest thereon at the applicable Federal rate under Section 1274(d) of the Internal Revenue Code of 1986) on December 31 of each year commencing on December 31, 1992 and thereafter through December 31, 2001.
 The promissory note is secured by shares of Common Stock.
-As of January 1, 1997, the remaining principal on the note is \$340,000.
-The Brennan Agreement provides that Mr. Brennan is entitled to receive, on December 31 on each of the years 1992 through 1996, a payment in an amount equal to the principal and interest payment due to the Company from Mr. Brennan for such years under the above described promissory note.
+As of January 1, 1998, the remaining principal on the note was \$272,000.
+The Brennan Agreement provides that Mr. Brennan is entitled to receive, on December 31 on each year covered by the Brennan Agreement and its predecessor agreements, a payment in an amount equal to the principal and interest payment due to the Company from Mr. Brennan for such years under the above described promissory note.
 The Brennan Agreement provides that, in the event Mr. Brennan's employment terminates as a result of his death or disability, the Company will forgive all remaining unpaid principal and interest under the promissory note described above.

 On July 24, 1994, the Company made a loan to William S. Skibitsky and his wife in the amount of \$150,000 to assist them in the purchase of a home in the Chicago area.
 The loan was evidenced by a promissory note dated July 24, 1994 executed by Mr. and Mrs. Skibitsky.
 On August 10, 1995 the promissory note was replaced with a new promissory note secured by a second mortgage deed on real property owned by Mr. and Mrs. Skibitsky in Avon, Connecticut.
-The terms of the note provide that the principal is due and payable five working days following the sale of the property or on August 10, 1997, whichever first occurs.
+The loan was repaid in 1997.